paolospizza/paolospizza.github.io/index.md

 layout: default
 title: Home
 ---
+# Paolo's Pizza delivering delicious Neapolitan pizza every Thursday, Friday, and Saturday

-# Paolo's Pizza is a new Pizza delivery service based in Marple, UK.
+## Paolo's Pizza is a new Pizza delivery service based in Marple, UK.

 We offer delicious, hand stretched Pizza, made in the authentic Neapolitan style and delivered directly to your door.

-## When you can't go to the Pizzeria, let the Pizzeria come to you!
+### When you can't go to the Pizzeria, let the Pizzeria come to you!

 {% include soft-launch-box.html %}